Why Apply for an Electronic Money Institution License in Cyprus

 - Business Plan: A comprehensive business plan detailing the business model, target market, financial projections, and risk management strategies is mandatory.

-- Fit and Proper Management: Directors and senior management must meet the “fit and proper” criteria, demonstrating the necessary expertise and integrity.
+- Fit and Proper Management: Directors and senior management must meet the “fit and proper” criteria, demonstrating necessary expertise and integrity.

 - Internal Controls: Robust internal control mechanisms, including risk management, compliance, and audit functions, must be established.